-IRLI’s previous projects have covered a diverse range of Rule of Law topics, across many different jurisdictions:
+Irish Rule of Law International's previous projects have covered a diverse range of rule of law topics, across many different jurisdictions across the globe.

 In 2007 the Law Society and the Bar of Ireland were approached by the Kosovo Chamber of Advocates (KCA) to assist in the establishment of an independent professional training body for lawyers in Kosovo.
 They observed legal training from the Law Society in Dublin.

 This started a training programme for lawyers in Kosovo overseen by IRLI to ensure that the Rule of Law is being strengthened.
 IRLI-team delegates visited again in January 2018 to meet with the Kosovo Bar Association, the Ministry of Justice and the Justice Academy to help further develop the training curricula and to also ensure that such bodies have elements of diversity through women and minorities being represented equally as both trainers and lawyers receiving their training.

 Together with the Law Society of Ireland’s Diploma Centre, IRLI delivered a training project on Legal Advocacy Skills in Myanmar and Vietnam from 2013-2018.
 The project aimed to strengthen social justice in a sustainable manner by supporting a culture that values access to justice for the poor and an ethical legal profession that is committed to challenging inequalities.

 In April 2013, IRLI embarked on its first clinical legal education (“CLE”) training visit to Foreign Trade University (Hanoi), Hue University and Ho Chi Minh University.
 The workshops provided an experiential learning experience with specific focus on employment law and dispute resolution.
 IRLI returned in 2014 to assist with the development of a CLE curriculum on access to justice issues.